One of the Milky Way's spiral arms has a 'splinter' of stars and gas sticking out of it

-Astronomers have done impressive work figuring out what our home Milky Way galaxy looks like, even though we're sitting inside of it.
-We know it's a spiral galaxy and it has two major arms.
+Astronomers have done impressive work figuring out what our home Milky Way galaxy looks like.
+We know it's a spiral galaxy with two major arms.
 A new study reveals one of the galaxy's minor arms has a "break" in it, a set of stars and gas clouds that are sticking out.

 The structure that's sticking out includes young stars and a group of nebulae, including the Lagoon Nebula and the Eagle Nebula, home to Hubble's famous Pillars of Creation image.
 Instead of holding tight to the spiral of the galaxy's Sagittarius Arm, the structure protrudes at a notable angle.